cawa-93/vite-electron-builder/README.md

 1. Click the **[Use this template](https://github.com/cawa-93/vite-electron-builder/generate)** button (you must be logged in) or just clone this repo.
-2. Run `git config core.hooksPath .git-hooks` if you want to enable local pre-commit checks.
+2. _Optional_: Run `git config core.hooksPath .git-hooks` if you want to enable local pre-commit checks.
-2. If you want to use another package manager you may need to edit [`.github/workflows`](https://github.com/search?q=npm+repo%3Acawa-93%2Fvite-electron-builder+path%3A.github%2Fworkflows&type=Code) since npm is used as default.
+2. _Optional_: If you want to use another package manager you may need to edit [`.github/workflows`](https://github.com/search?q=npm+repo%3Acawa-93%2Fvite-electron-builder+path%3A.github%2Fworkflows&type=Code) since npm is used as default.
-   > **Note**:
-   > This template configured to install `peerDependencies` automatically.

 That's all you need. 😉